-Last month, the World Health Organization (WHO) labeled the virus as a pandemic.
-In the stock market and communities alike, herd mentality is taking over: people are being influenced by one another and letting emotions dictate their behavior, instead of taking a rational approach.
+Last month, the World Health Organization (WHO) labelled the virus as a pandemic.
+In the stock market and communities alike, herd mentality is taking over: people are being influenced by one another and letting emotions dictate their behaviour, instead of taking a rational approach.

 Measures are being taken that are unprecedented in recent history: schools are closing, sports teams aren’t playing, family gatherings rescheduled.
 Although these preventative actions are for good reason, they can also partly explain why people are getting worried.

 Are you feeling anxious?
 Stressed about the current events?
 I want to engage you to find a way to control your feelings of dread, in light of the fact that having nervousness about the coronavirus won’t help you.
 Stress can boost your immune system in small bursts.
 However, if you will continuously face stress, the effectiveness of your immune system will slow down and eventually drops in the opposite direction.
 Like you, your immune system gets exhausted and cannot optimally function when it is exposed to long-term stress.

 Being overwhelmed with anxiety, however, can interfere with not only your health but also your ability to function.
 An anxious brain, for example, has a decreased ability to concentrate, focus, problem solve and be resilient, which can lead to more issues in your personal and professional life.

 So, what can you do?
 Here are tips to help you optimally cope with coronavirus anxiety:

 1) Limit Your Media Exposure

 Within a matter of weeks, the coronavirus outbreak escalated into a global pandemic, with news media outlets providing continual coverage of the unfolding crisis.
 Media exposure during the 24/7 news cycle can increase perceptions of threat and activate the “fight or flight response,” which can lead to subsequent physical and mental health problems, the researchers found.